Oklahoma Hall of Fame

 The Oklahoma Hall of Fame was founded in 1927 by Anna B. Korn to officially celebrate Statehood Day, recognize Oklahomans dedicated to their communities, and provide educational programming for all ages.
 The first Oklahoma Hall of Fame Induction Ceremony was held the next year, inducting the first two members into the hall of fame.
 In the 1970s, the Hefner Mansion was donated to the association to house the exhibits and busts or portraits of the inductees, and the organization changed its name to the Oklahoma Heritage Association in 1971.
-It then moved into the former Mid-Continent Life Insurance building in Oklahoma City in 2007 and opened the Gaylord-Pickens Museum with interactive exhibits.
+It then moved into the former Mid-Continent Life Building in Oklahoma City in 2007 and opened the Gaylord-Pickens Museum with interactive exhibits.
 In 2015, the organization changed its name for the final time to the Oklahoma Hall of Fame, in order to better represent the goals and mission of the organization.

 To be eligible for induction, an individual must satisfy the following criteria: